-Without one, things can get disorganized -- and it's really hard to put a number on the capital you'll need to secure for the projects, hiring, and outsourcing you'll encounter over the course of a year if you don't have a plan laid out.
+Without one, things can get disorganized — and it's really hard to put a number on the capital you'll need to secure for the projects, hiring, and outsourcing you'll encounter over the course of a year if you don't have a plan laid out.

-The industry average varies from $10,000 to $40,000+.
-At LAIRE, the average cost of a marketing plan is between $10,000-$15,000.
+What is the cost of a marketing plan?
+The industry average cost of a marketing plan varies from $10,000 to $40,000+.
+At LAIRE, the price of a professional marketing plan is between $15,000 and $25,000.